Thodor1s/WarplySample/README.md

 1)The markers on the map aren't working.
 expect a commit with a new Map.jsx that fixes it, probably tomorrow

-2) There isn't any sorting done though of course I get the position
+2)There isn't any sorting done though of course I get the position
 from the browser and I haven't really parsed the JSON
 as is.
 I've named the table of elements.
 I should just make a better parser,
 probably in its own class, or use JSON.parse().
 Again, expect commits.